KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 Create the folder ``TOMCAT_HOME/resources``.
 Such a folder will contain some useful static resources and the indexes for the search engine used by Knowage.

-Metadata database connection
+Connection to metadata database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a new connection, edit the ``TOMCAT_HOME/conf/server.xml`` and add the information related to the metadata database inside the ``GlobalNamingResources`` tag.
-Specify: username, password, driver class name and URL.
+To define connection towards metadata database, edit the ``TOMCAT_HOME/conf/server.xml`` and add the information related to the metadata database inside the ``GlobalNamingResources`` tag.
+Specify: username, password, driver class name, JDBC URL and validation query (any valid query to be executed to validate connections).
+Connection's name must the ``jdbc/knowage``:
-We need to create two connection:

-- ``jdbc/knowage``:  Knowage metadata

 .. code-block:: xml
 		:linenos: